bnkamalesh/webgo/README.md

 # WebGo v2.2.0

-WebGo is a minimalistic framework for Go.
-It primarily gives you the following abilities.
+WebGo is a minimalistic web framework for Go.
+It gives you the following features.

 1. Multiplexer
 2. Chaining handlers